StackStorm/st2docs/docs/source/mistral_yaql.rst

 decide from the result of the action whether to continue or there's a need to transform the result to another value or structure for the next action in the workflow.

-Here are use cases where YAQL can be applied in Mistral workflows.
+Here are use cases where YAQL can be applied in Mistral workflows:

 * Define input values that are passed to tasks.
 * Define output values published from tasks and workflows.
 * Define conditions that determine transitions between tasks.

-Knowing where YAQL can be applied in Mistral workflows, the following are some cool stuffs that you can do with YAQL.
+Knowing where YAQL can be applied in Mistral workflows, the following are some cool things that you can do with YAQL:

 * Select values for a key from a list of dictionary.
 * Filter the list where one or more fields match condition(s).